 Rare genetic diseases are typically chronic, progressive, and frequently life-threatening.
 However, we now can enable clinicians to identify rare genetic disease in newborns before symptoms begin.

-BeginNGS is a RCIGM-led pilot that uses rapid Whole Genome Sequencing (rWGS®) as a screening tool for newborns to identify genetic conditions before infants get sick.
+BeginNGS is a RCIGM-led pilot that uses whole genome sequencing as a screening tool for newborns to identify genetic conditions before infants get sick.
 The BeginNGS pilot is not about replacing the current biochemical NBS approach (for roughly 60 known conditions) – rather, it is a complement to the newborn screening processes and infrastructure that is already in place.
 As the availability of new treatments expands, BeginNGS allows us to dynamically scale the number of conditions screened.

 There are over 30 million rare disease patients in the United States and over 5,000 rare disease clinical trials underway.
 Ending the diagnostic and therapeutic odyssey is finally within our grasp.
 Without disruptive progress, precision medicine at scale isn’t possible.
 BeginNGS will help us identify rare disease patients earlier, increase clinical trial enrollment and rapidly progress rare disease treatment.